 The Texas Archival Resources Online allows you to conduct a search for the finding aids of many of these collections and others across the state.

 The Shape of Texas is a radio program hosted by the Texas Society of Architects.
-The archives of program can be accessed through the library catalog or on the Texas Society of Architects' website.
+The program can be accessed on the Texas Society of Architects' website.

 William J. HIll Texas Artisans and Artists Archive was created by the Bayou Bend Collection and Gardens and the Museum of Fine Arts, Houston.
 This freely-searchable online archive documents the lives, work, and products of Texas artisans and artists through 1900.